-- The oversubscription criteria for each Windsor and Maidenhead school are summarised in Section 5, with individual pages for each own admitting authority. - Make sure you understand the admission criteria and address any questions directly to the school if they are their own admitting authority.
+- The oversubscription criteria for each Windsor and Maidenhead school are summarised in Section 3, with individual pages for each own admitting authority. - Make sure you understand the oversubscription criteria and address any questions directly to the school, if they are their own admitting authority.

-Designated area (also known as catchment area)
+Designated appropriate area (also known as designated area, or catchment area)